AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Partisan.md

 ## Class Features
 ### Battle Trance

-As a quick action after hitting an enemy with an attack on your turn, you let the thrill wash over you.
+As a quick action, you may let the thrill wash over you and enter into a battle trance.
 For the next minute, whenever you receive damage, reduce the amount taken by your partisan level divided by 3.
-This effect ends early if you are unconscious, or you end your turn without attempting to damage an enemy creature, taking damage from an enemy creature, or casting a spell.
+This effect ends early if you are unconscious, or you end your turn without attempting to damage an enemy creature, performing a brawl action against an enemy creature, taking damage from an enemy creature, or casting a spell.
 You may use this feature twice, and regain all uses when you finish a short or long rest.
 You gain an additional use per rest at 4th level.
 ### Spree

-Beginning at 2nd level, staying in your battle trance allows you further focus on the battle, and use your momentum to your advantage.
+Staying in your battle trance allows you further focus on the battle, and use your momentum to your advantage.
 You have a minimum spree of 0, and a maximum spree of 3 times your partisan level.
 Different events will allow you to gain, lose or spend spree, as follows:
 #### Gaining Spree
 - Hitting with a weapon attack (+1)
 - Successfully performing a brawl action (+1)
+- Rolling over a natural 18 on a martial technique's skill check (+1)
 - Rolling maximum damage on your weapon damage die (+2)
 - Critically hitting with a weapon attack (+2)
 - Dealing a killing blow (+3, overrules other spree-gaining methods)